jiajian98/Conversion-of-num-to-text-Machine-learning-for-prediction/README.md

 ## Objective
-This project predicrs the total number of bikes rented per hour using machine learning models.
+This project predicts the total number of bikes rented per hour using machine learning models.

 ## Model Used
 Two regression models were trained and compared: